SunilShankaramurthy/UIDemo/Readme.md

 ## Description
    This project contains BDD automation with TestNG-Cucumber framework written in Java selenium using Page Object Model.
-This is a ready to use framework built to achieve crossbrowser, parallel run and failed scenarios run.
+This is a ready to use framework built to achieve  parallel run and failed scenarios run.
 Users can add cucumber feature files and stepdefs directly.
 ## Architecture
     This is a Maven project developed using Java Selenium and TestNG.
 - Maven take cares of dependency jars and plugins.